KCRA-TV: Acquisition

-Kelly Broadcasting only owned or operated three stations: KCRA-TV, KQCA, and KCPQ, an independent station and later Fox affiliate in Tacoma, Washington.
+Kelly Broadcasting only owned or operated three stations: KCRA-TV, KQCA (the former KSCH-TV), and KCPQ, an independent station and later Fox affiliate in Tacoma, Washington.
 In 1997, Bob Kelly and his son Chris sold their stakes in the company to family members Jon and Greg Kelly and KCPQ general manager Roger Ottenbach.
 This increased the debt Kelly Broadcasting held to some $250 million.
 Further, the three-station group was starting to lose out in acquiring syndicated programming to competitors who owned more stations in more markets.
 Greg Kelly (Jon's son) concluded, "We had to get big or get out, and we were not in a position to get big."
 In the summer of 1998, the Kellys sought a strategic partner or merger partner that would continue to leave them in operating control of their businesses, but no such deal materialized.

 Kelly exited broadcasting in August 1998.
 KCRA and its local marketing agreement with KQCA, as well as the remnants of Kelly News and Entertainment, were sold to Hearst-Argyle Television for $520 or $530 million.
-Jon Kelly said he accepted Hearst-Argyle's bid over larger offers based on its ability to continue KCRA's legacy in news.
+Jon Kelly said he accepted Hearst-Argyle's bid over larger offers based on the company's ability to continue KCRA's legacy in news.
 KCPQ was sold for $370 million the same week.
-The deals were a shock to some industry observers; Dennis FitzSimons of Tribune Broadcasting put them in the same class with Hubbard Broadcasting and Sunbeam Television, small, family-run concerns that he believed would never exit broadcasting.
+The deals were a shock to some industry observers.
+Dennis FitzSimons of Tribune Broadcasting put them in the same class with Hubbard Broadcasting and Sunbeam Television: small, family-run concerns that he believed would never exit broadcasting.

 After Hearst closed on the purchase in January 1999, it exercised its option to buy KQCA outright ahead of the FCC authorizing duopolies—the outright ownership of two broadcast licenses in a market.

 In April 2004, KCRA opened a secondary studio known as the KCRA Experience in Sacramento's Arden Fair Mall, allowing visitors to see a KCRA newscast be produced live.
-KCRA's noon newscast was broadcast from Arden Fair until late 2008, when production of the program was moved back to the 3 Television Circle studios.
+KCRA's noon newscast was broadcast from Arden Fair until late 2008, when production of the program was moved back to Television Circle.
 That same year, Walker and Hart retired from KCRA after 18 years; with their retirement, Edie Lambert, an anchor and reporter since 1995, was promoted to the lead anchor team.
 In 2009, the Hearst Corporation acquired Argyle's stake in Hearst-Argyle Television, took it private, and renamed it Hearst Television.